CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Policies.md

 > It may take _a few minutes_ before changes to this setting take effect.

-* If enabled, roads entering junctions will be given [Dedicated Turning Lanes](Dedicated-Turning-Lanes.md), where feasible
+* If enabled, roads entering junctions will be given [](Dedicated-Turning-Lanes.md), where feasible
 * Override any junction with [](Lane-Arrows.md) or [](Lane-Connectors.md) tools